mekkablue/Glyphs-Scripts/README.md

 * **Flashify Pixels:** Creates small bridges in order to prevent self-intersection of paths so counters stay white.
 This is especially a problem for the Flash font renderer, hence the name of the script.
 * **Reset Rotated and Mirrored Components:** Looks for scaled, mirrored and rotated components and turns them back into their default scale and orientation, but keeps their position.
 Useful for fixing mirrored pixels.

+## Post Production

+* **Add Empty DSIG (OTVAR):** Run this after you export a Variable Font (TTF) and it will add an empty DSIG table.
+Necessary to pass the MyFonts onboarding of OTVAR TTFs.
+* **Fix Italic PS Names (OTVAR):** Fixes double Italic namings in name table entries in the most recent export of the current font.
+Run this right after a variable font export.
+* **Upgrade STAT Axis Values from Discrete to Ranges (OTVAR):** Turns STAT entries of format 1 (discrete) into format 2 (range) for axes with more than one axis value.
+Run this right after a variable font export.

 ## Smallcaps

 *When I have Smallcaps in my font, I always run Check Smallcap Consistency.
 Take its report with a grain of salt though: it lists a lot of false positives, and not every warning is equally important.*